(Memo to self: Don't ever again mention that the number of horse rescue calls coming in seems to be slowing down.)

 We immediately realized that this incident was going to be Sunday afternoon at the Improv.
 It was impossible to work in boots or shoes without rescuers and helpers getting stuck, so everyone in the water had to work barefoot.

-Our first action involved placing four jetting wands in service and rigging a forward assist sling.
+Our first technical action involved placing four jetting wands in service using water supplied by the State Parks brush engine, and rigging a forward assist sling.
 We attempted to locate Reno's legs under water and we applied the water.

 Setting up the jetting wands.

 The assist strap was attached to the winch cable and tension was applied but the horse still would not move.
 Reno's legs were somewhat tangled up underneath him at about a 45 degree angle.
 We had to rethink our strategy.

 We adjusted our assist straps to create a combination of forward assist and sideways drag.
 We jetted around the horse's legs again and hoped we could slide him out.
 That approach was also unsuccessful.